Publié par Eplaque

 After registering a car in France, 2 things might happen regarding the plate:

 Plate numbers are attributed sequentially.
-In France there is no possibility to choose a custom number, as in the UK, the States or other countries.
+In France there is no possibility to choose a custom plate number, as in the UK, the States or other countries.

 Only 2 plate sizes are legal for cars: 520×110 mm or 275×200 mm.
-For bikes and other light vehicles, 210×130 mm are the mandatory dimensions.
+For French motorbikes license plates and other light vehicles, 210×130 mm are the mandatory dimensions.

 Standard French car plates have a white background and black printing.
 They can be bought online, in car shops, etc. All you have to do is to hand over the carte grise to request copies.
 Make sure the plate is approved, you should see “TPPR” on its right side, for example (see above).